Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space

-The \emph{support} of a measured foliation is, by definition, the minimal essential subsurface containing the underlying foliation.
-A measured foliation is said to be \emph{arational} if it intersects any non-trivial and non-peripheral simple closed curve in its support.
+The \emph{support} $\supportMF{G}$ of a measured foliation $G$ is, by definition, the minimal essential subsurface containing the underlying foliation.
+A measured foliation is said to be \emph{minimal} if it intersects any curves in $\mathcal{S}$ in its support.

-According to the structure of the underlying foliation of $G$, any $G\in \mathcal{MF}$ has the \emph{normal form}: Any measured foliation $G\in \mathcal{MF}$ is decomposed as
+According to the structure of the underlying foliation, any $G\in \mathcal{MF}$ has the \emph{normal form}: Any measured foliation $G\in \mathcal{MF}$ is decomposed as